rktjmp/hotpot.nvim/README.md

 That said, it has no issues working with plugins assuming you are able to setup the module resolver before loading them.

+Hotpot may get a small build toolchain in the future to allow hot-code development that you can bake out to lua for release.

 If you want to write a plugin in Fennel, look at the excellent [Aniseed](#see-also), or simply install the Fennel toolchain yourself.